My Gluten-Free Food and Lifestyle Blog. The beginning…

 In 2011 I was diagnosed with celiac disease; since then, my daughter has also received that diagnosis.
 For us and others who have celiac disease, eating gluten-free is not a choice but a necessity.
 For family and friends who join us at our table, eating gluten-free does not mean you need to compromise flavor, palatability, taste, and texture.

-Apart from most desserts and baked items, including casseroles, each recipe is written to be adaptable to be prepared to serve one-to-two or a family.
+Apart from most desserts and baked items, including casseroles, each recipe is written to be adaptable and prepared to serve one-to-two or a family.
 Anyone can easily make them with basic cooking skills, and you can make most recipes in 30 minutes or less.

-The recipes invite people who must eat gluten-free an invitation to sample traditional culinary fare done differently.
-Ways to experiment with a new technique or try a few new ingredients to build palatable texture and flavors using classic cooking methods.
+The recipes invite people who must eat gluten-free to sample traditional culinary fare done differently.
+Ways to experiment with techniques or discover ingredients new to them to build palatable texture and flavors using classic cooking methods.
 I believe that gluten-free food is just food re-imagined, prepared a bit differently to eliminate gluten – and I invite all food lovers to sit at the same table.

 Notes from Lac du Nibiinaabe chronicles stories, thoughts, and observations of daily life here on our property and being part of a community known as The Holyland.
-The posts account the joys and sorrows of owning a home and property; our family’s more than 30 years of work involved in turning a once open field and ordinary house into a rural haven of trees, flowers, wildlife, bountiful gardens, and the beautiful retreat home that it is today; and a peek into the region and lifestyle that was conducive to making it all happen.
+The posts account for the joys and sorrows of owning a home and property; our family’s more than 30 years of work involved in turning a once open field and ordinary house into a rural haven of trees, flowers, wildlife, bountiful gardens, and the beautiful retreat home that it is today; and a peek into the region and lifestyle that was conducive to making it all happen.

 As transplants to Wisconsin’s Holyland from the lower peninsula of Michigan (yes, we were once Michigander trolls – having lived under the bridge – I’ll go into more detail about all that later), my family and I were not sure what to expect of our new life here.
 We came because of opportunities in new jobs, to buy our first “real” house, and with the hope of this place being a good area for our kids to grow up and have a bright future.
-The jobs eventually changed, the house grew into our home, and our kids flourished through all the possibilities that this area provided.
+The jobs eventually changed, the house grew into our home, and our kids flourished through this area’s possibilities.
 Along the way, our family fell in love with Wisconsin, and in particular, my husband Mark and I fell in love with our property and the area known as “The Holyland,” and we wouldn’t dream of ever leaving.

 I hope you’ll enjoy my blog!